 So, you’re having a Halloween party, you’ve had it all planned for months and the invitations have been sent out and accepted.
-The scene is set; decorations are up, costumes are ready, food planned, but there’s something you’ve forgotten….the music!!!
+The scene is set; decorations are up, costumes are ready, food planned, but there’s something you’ve forgotten….the Halloween music!
 However, do not fear, Spotify is here!

 The music can make or break your Halloween party, your dance party, or indeed your Halloween-themed dinner party.
 The right playlist is essential to help with the atmosphere and to set the spooky scene.
 You are going to need some popular Halloween scores, and indeed, perhaps some lesser known Halloween scores to help you with this.

 Here are some awesome Halloween-themed songs and Halloween movie scores that should be included on your playlist to ensure everyone has a night to remember…..